 Charity and community partners

 At Coles, we proudly support many community and charity partners across Australia through financial contributions, fundraising, food donations and disaster relief.
-In the 2019 financial year, we provided over $101 million in direct support with an additional $14 million contributed by customers, team members and suppliers.
+Together with our communities, we contributed more than $139M to Aussies in need in the 2020 financial year.

 For local partnerships or to find out how your local store can help, please download and complete the